-The Fund seeks to provide investment results that match, before fees and expenses, the performance of a specific benchmark on a daily basis.
-The Fund's current benchmark is the inverse (opposite) of the performance of the NASDAQ-100 Index® (the "underlying index").
-The Fund does not seek to achieve its investment objective over a period of time greater than one day.
+The Fund seeks to provide investment results that correlate, before fees and expenses, to the performance of a specific benchmark.
+The Fund's current benchmark is 125% of the fair value of the STOXX Europe 50® Index (the "underlying index").